SamHumphreys/JDP_brackets/README.md

-Run with -> node brackets
+Run in the terminal with command 'node brackets.js'